 Yes, even if it’s optional for local students, it is compulsory for you.
 Not attending puts you at an immediate disadvantage in terms of integrating and can make the difference in your experience.
 You’ll also get invaluable practical information during these sessions and learn who your go-to contacts are locally.
 Please ensure you pay attention during orientation to not miss out on vital info to make your time there easier, more fun and ultimately more successful.

 What if I cannot arrive in time?

-We are all human and sometimes things occur that cause plans to go off-course.
-If you will not be able to arrive in time for the dates stipulated and unavoidable reasons are the cause, please inform a member of the team as soon as you can.
+Sometimes plans go off course.
+If you can't arrive in time for the dates stipulated because of unavoidable circumstances, please inform a member of the team as soon as you can.
 You may be required to show proof of the delay.
 We will liaise with your host institution to clarify the situation and keep you in the loop.
 Usually, there is a period of flexibility, but beyond a certain time frame you might not able to attend.
 You cannot, however, just arrive late or be largely absent for no good reason.
 This will likely result in your term abroad being lost altogether and delay your progression and graduation.
 As a Regent’s University London student, you have an obligation to be a good ambassador and commit to your term abroad as you would here at Regent’s.